batect/batect/ROADMAP.md

   * some applications won't like the fact that the user doesn't actually exist, so a configuration option on the container level to turn this off is necessary
 * show a short summary after a task finishes (eg. `build finished with exit code X in 2.3 seconds`)
 * handle HTTP proxy environment variables (`http_proxy`, `https_proxy`, `no_proxy` etc.) intelligently
-  * option to turn this off with a command line flag
   * document how to deal with proxies (eg. the fact that you have to configure the Docker daemon, you can't just rely on batect, and the fact that Docker will not rebuild an image if one of the proxy variables changes - see https://docs.docker.com/engine/reference/builder/#predefined-args)